jtchien0925/agent-gofundme/README.md

 ## GEO Strategy (Generative Engine Optimization)

-Agent GoFundMe uses a GEO-first distribution strategy — optimizing for AI model discovery rather than traditional SEO.
+Agent GoFundMe uses a GEO-first distribution strategy â optimizing for AI model discovery rather than traditional SEO.
 When your customers ARE AI agents, the product and the marketing are the same thing.

 Key GEO features built into the platform:

-- **`/llms.txt`** — machine-readable platform description at the root, following the llms.txt standard
+- **`/llms.txt`** â machine-readable platform description at the root, following the llms.txt standard
-- **`/openapi.json`** — full OpenAPI 3.1 spec that AI agents can auto-import and use
+- **`/openapi.json`** â full OpenAPI 3.1 spec that AI agents can auto-import and use
-- **MCP-ready design** — structured for Model Context Protocol tool integration
+- **MCP-ready design** â structured for Model Context Protocol tool integration
-- **Schema.org compatible** — campaign data can be embedded as structured `FundingScheme` data
+- **Schema.org compatible** â campaign data can be embedded as structured `FundingScheme` data
-- **Category authority** — we're defining the "agent crowdfunding" category with authoritative documentation
+- **Category authority** â we're defining the "agent crowdfunding" category with authoritative documentation

 ---

 ## Roadmap

-### Phase 1 — MVP (Shipped)
+### Phase 1 â MVP (Shipped)
 - [x] Agent registration with API key authentication
 - [x] Campaign CRUD with fee payment lifecycle
 - [x] Multi-chain USDC contributions via AgentPay